Brotherhood Raceway Park: Background

-In 1974, "Big Willie" Robinson and his wife Tomiko, opened the drag strip which hosted 1/4 mile drag racing.
-It opened on an old Navy airfield paying $1,000 per month to lease the facility.
+In 1974, "Big Willie" Robinson and his wife Tomiko opened the dragstrip, which hosted 1/4-mile drag racing.
+It opened on an old Navy airfield, paying $1,000 per month to lease the facility.

 Willie opened Brotherhood Raceway Park with the motto "Run Watcha Brung," to promote the idea that all people from around Los Angeles were welcome.

-Over the course of 20 years, Willie fought with the LA Harbor Commission in order to keep Brotherhood Raceway Park open.
+Over the course of 20 years, Willie fought with the LA Harbor Commission to keep Brotherhood Raceway Park open.
 According to the Brotherhood, the track would open and close 11 times during this fight.
 The track would lose and regain the temporary lease several times but would permanently close in 1995, displaced by a coal-handling plant.

 Closing of the Racetrack

-The LA harbor collected an incident report of at least eight incidents between November and January 1995 which suggested safety issues with the racetrack.
-Unprofessional management of the racetrack lost the interest of the LAPD and LAFD who facilitated the racetrack.
+The LA Harbor collected an incident report of at least eight incidents between November and January 1995, which suggested safety issues with the racetrack.
+The alleged unprofessional management of the racetrack lost the interest of the LAPD and LAFD, who facilitated the racetrack.

-Willie's 20-year connection with Los Angeles mayor Tom Bradley was lost in 1993.
-Publisher of the LA Times Ottis Chandler was one of the racetrack's largest advocates in local press, also seen in Ottis's letter endorsements of Big Willie following Richard Riordan's Mayoral victory in 1993.
+Willie's 20-year connection with Los Angeles Mayor Tom Bradley was lost in 1993.
+Publisher of the LA Times Otis Chandler was one of the racetrack's largest advocates in local press, also seen in Chandler’s letter endorsements of Big Willie following Richard Riordan's mayoral victory in 1993.
 Riordan approved the renewal of the racetrack's permit in 1993.
 The track was closed for a final time in 1995.

 Today

-Subsequent attempts to revive racing on the Terminal Island site, particularly when the coal facility closed, have not been successful.
+Subsequent attempts to revive racing on the Terminal Island site, particularly after the coal facility closed, have not been successful.

-The Red Bull Global RallyCross event in 2014 took place on nearby piece of land located at the area called Out Harbor/Berth 46.
+The Red Bull Global RallyCross event in 2014 took place on a nearby piece of land located at the area called Out Harbor/Berth 46.

 Film and television

-The drag strip was featured in a 1995 episode of Visiting with Huell Howser.
+The dragstrip was featured in a 1995 episode of Visiting...with Huell Howser.

-CHiPs used the drag strip as a setting in the 1981 episode "Forty Tons of Trouble".
+CHiPs used the dragstrip as a setting in the 1981 episode "Forty Tons of Trouble".

 Willie made connections to famous figures in Hollywood in order to spread his influence.
-Prominent people like Arthur Newman, Paul Newman's brother, and Barry Meguiar, the host of Car Crazy could be seen wearing Brotherhood jackets or vests.
+Prominent people like Arthur Newman, Paul Newman's brother, and Barry Meguiar, the host of Car Crazy, could be seen wearing Brotherhood jackets or vests.

 Filmmakers from the street racing film Two-Lane Blacktop, released in 1971, also received Brotherhood clothing.
 Although the movie was not a box office success, it spread the influence of street racing and the Brotherhood.

 Notable Events

 Star Wars Race Day 1977

-At the height of Star War's popularity in 1977, "Big Willie" Robinson organized a drag racing event themed around the film franchise.
+At the height of the popularity of "Star Wars" in 1977, "Big Willie" Robinson organized a drag racing event themed around the film franchise.
 Lucasfilm, the production company behind the film, supported and provided the rights to the characters in the events.

-While working on the street-racing movie, Two-Lane Blacktop, Willie became friends with producer Gary Kurtz.
-Kurtz, who produced on the set of Star Wars, allowed Willie to use the characters at the racetrack.
+While working on the street-racing movie Two-Lane Blacktop, Willie became friends with producer Gary Kurtz.
+Kurtz, who produced on the set of "Star Wars," allowed Willie to use the characters at the racetrack.

 Many notable figures from around Los Angeles came to see the drag race.
-Mayor Tom Bradley, Councilman Robert Farrell, and Tookie Williams were found in attendance.
+Mayor Tom Bradley, Councilman Robert Farrell, and Tookie Williams were seen in attendance.